 - (a) the 20% shares of profits (as per the partnership deed); or - (b) interest at the rate of 6 per cent per annum on the amount of A's share in the property. - Q.5 Master X was introduced to the benefits of partnership of M/s ABC & Co. with the consent of all partners.
 After attaining majority, more than six months elapsed and he failed to give a public notice as to whether he elected to become or not to become a partner in the firm.
-Later on, Mr. L, a supplier of material to M/s ABC Co., M/s ABC & Co. recovery filed a suit against for due.
+Later on, Mr. L, a supplier of material to M/s ABC & Co., M/s ABC & Co. recoverv filed а suit against for of the debt due.